1.1 What is Meteobridge?

 The adjacent picture schematically shows the various network connections.
-The dongle supports two networks.
+The Wingle (aggregation of Wifi and dongle) supports two networks.
 A local WiFi network and mobile network connection to the Internet.

-The meteobridge can start itself with a Wifi access point (AP) network and can be set up to connect to the internet via the Dongle Wifi network.
+The meteobridge can start itself with a Wifi access point (AP) network and can be set up to connect to the internet via the Wingle Wifi network.

 - Meteobridge Wifi access point network for the Wifi network settings of the meteobridge.

-- For dongle (router) management using phone, tablet etc.
+- For wingle (router) management using phone, tablet etc.